© Crown copyright 2018

 - failure to follow statutory requirements, guidance, or locally agreed procedures for safer recruitment or for dealing with allegations against staff

-- failure to comply with the legal duty to refer a member of staff who has harmed, or poses a risk of harm to, a child to the DBS
+- failure to comply with the legal duty to refer to the DBS a member of staff who has harmed, or poses a risk of harm to, a child

 Inspectors must be mindful that where a particular matter is under investigation it is not proven.
 It is also important that the inspection report should not contain information that might raise undue concerns among parents and the wider public that the children and learners in general are unsafe.